botpress/readme/docs/STUDIO/interface/nodes/autonomous-node.md

 **IMPORTANT General Process**

-* `The knowledgeAgent.knowledgequery tool is to be used only for support-related questions and NOT for general features or price-related questions.`
+* `The global.search tool is to be used only for support-related questions and NOT for general features or price-related questions.`

 * `The browser.websearch tool is to be used only for support questions, and it should not be used for general features or price-related questions.`